jmarine/webgl8x8boardgames/README.md

 - [Breakthrough game (8x8 variant)](http://en.wikipedia.org/wiki/Breakthrough_(board_game)) invented by Dan Troyka

-Click [HERE](http://usuaris.tinet.cat/jmarine/dames) to play the games.
+Click [HERE](http://usuaris.tinet.cat/jmarine/dames](https://jmarine.github.io/webgl8x8boardgames-demo/) to play the games.

 Installation
 ------------

-The application files should be deployed into a web server to work properly in some web browsers (although Firefox also works fine loading the game from local files).
+The application files should be deployed into a web server to work properly in some web browsers.

 This application also requires a [WGS server](https://github.com/jmarine/wgs) to support multi-player online games.
 To install a private WGS server, follow these [instructions](https://github.com/jmarine/wgs/wiki/Installation).
 After installation, you need to access [WGS's administration page](http://localhost:8080/admin.html), and create 6 applications with the names: **chess**, **chess960**, **checkers**, **draughts**, **dama** and **breakthrough**
 (the other settings don't need to be changed).